-In most situations, getting pregnant with one ovary is not only possible, but no more difficult than if you had two ovaries.
-More important is whether the fallopian tube, a small tube that connects the ovary to the uterine cavity, is intact.
-If you are missing the fallopian tube that is attached to the remaining ovary, a natural conception is very unlikely.
+Getting pregnant with one ovary is not only possible, but usually no more difficult than with two ovaries.
+More important is whether the fallopian tube is intact, a small tube that connects the ovary to the uterine cavity.
+If the fallopian tube is missing, if there is no fallopian tube between the ovary and the uterus, or there is scar tissue and the tube is not functioning, then natural conception is very unlikely.

 In order to get pregnant, there are three necessary components that must be present: